Classification

 • runs posteroinferiorly towards the confluence of sinuses (approx. in 60% of cases)

-• sometimes it ends in the left or right transverse sinus
+• sometimes, it terminates in the left or right transverse sinus

-• it can be duplicated or hypoplastic (if hypoplastic or absent, a persistent falcine sinus is present, which drains blood directly into the SSS)
+• may be duplicated or hypoplastic (if hypoplastic or absent, a persistent falcine sinus is present, draining blood directly into the SSS)

 • occipital sinus

-• it lies on the inner surface of the occipital bone, tributaries from the marginal sinus of the foramen magnum (which is connected to the vertebral venous plexus)
+• lies on the inner surface of the occipital bone, receiving tributaries from the marginal sinus of the foramen magnum (which is connected to the vertebral venous plexus)

 • sinus ends in the confluence of the sinuses

-• the sinus may be quite extensive and off midline (check before surgery in the posterior fossa)
+• may be quite extensive and off-midline (his position must be verified before surgery in the posterior fossa)

 • transverse sinus

-• it runs in the lateral border of the tentorium cerebelli and ends in the sigmoid sinus just as it receives the superior petrosal sinus
+• runs along the lateral border of the tentorium cerebelli and ends in the sigmoid sinus, just as it receives the superior petrosal sinus

-• transverse sinuses are usually asymmetrical (hypo- or aplasia of the left sinus is present in almost 60% of cases)
+• transverse sinuses are usually asymmetrical (hypo- or aplasia of the left sinus occurs in almost 60% of cases)

 • sigmoid sinus